 Do 24 Flying Boat

-In the early 1930s, the Dutch Government commissioned Dr. Claude Dornier to design a flying boat for use in their colonies, particularly in Indonesia.
+In the early 1930s, the Dutch Government commissioned Dr. Claude Dornier to design a flying boat for use in their colonies, primarily in the Netherlands East Indies (NEI).
 The result was the Dornier 24, whose maiden flight took place on July 3, 1937.
-Sea trials followed and within months the 24 went into production.
+Sea trials followed and within months the Do 24 went into production.

 By 1940, eleven were built by Weserflugzeugbau and flown to the Dutch